 • First full comprehensive evaluation session with the JC Director and Director Rick Littlefield based on written evaluations from your cabin and activity counselors

-• First test taken based on studying the first 15 pages of the Staff Training Guidelines and the first two JC lectures
+• Test #1 taken based on studying the first 15 pages of the Staff Training Guidelines and the first two JC lectures

 • Assignments given for second week tasks and homework assignment for next 15 pages of Staff Training Guidelines.